-- 5. The Bill is divided into five main Parts. - 6.
+- 5. The Bill has six Parts. - 6.
 Part 1 makes provision relating to the aggravation of offences by prejudice.
-It provides that a criminal offence is aggravated if either: the offender evinces malice and ill-will towards the victim based on the victim's membership of a group defined by reference to a listed characteristic, or the offence is motivated (wholly or partly) by malice and ill-will towards any such group.
+It provides that a criminal offence is aggravated if either: the offender demonstrates malice and ill-will towards the victim based on the victim's membership of a group defined by reference to a listed characteristic, or the offence is motivated (wholly or partly) by malice and ill-will towards any such group.
 The listed characteristics are age, disability, race (and related characteristics), religion, sexual orientation, transgender identity and variations in sex characteristics. - 7.
+Part 1A creates an offence of racially aggravated harassment.
+This replicates the effect of the offence of racially-aggravated harassment in section 50A of the Criminal Law (Consolidation) (Scotland) Act 1995, with that offence being separately repealed by the Bill.
+The purpose is to bring that existing offence into the Bill so that all relevant hate crime laws are brought together in one place. - 8.
 Part 2 creates offences of stirring up hatred against a group of persons based on the group being defined by reference to a listed characteristic.
-It also creates offences of possessing inflammatory material with a view to communicating the material in circumstances where there is an intention to stir up hatred or it is likely that hatred would be stirred up.
-The listed characteristics are the same as those in Part 1. - 8.
-Part 3 sets out further provision to assist with the interpretation of the characteristics that are listed sections 1(2), 3(3) and 5(3).
-It also provides a power for the Scottish Ministers to make regulations adding the characteristic of sex to any of these lists of characteristics. - 9.
-Part 4 abolishes the common law offence of blasphemy. - 10.
+The listed characteristics are the same as those in Part 1. - 9.
+Part 3 sets out further provision relating to hate crime.
+It makes provision relating to the interpretation of the characteristics listed in sections 1(2) and 3(3), and provides a power for the Scottish Ministers to make regulations adding the characteristic of sex to either or both of these lists of characteristics.
+It also makes provision about the application of the offences under sections 2A and 3 to providers of information society services, and requires the Police Service of Scotland to publish annual reports on recorded hate crime. - 10.
+Part 4 abolishes the common law offence of blasphemy. - 11.
 Part 5 contains general provisions, including a power for Scottish Ministers to make ancillary provision by regulations.